egeorjon/GoLyat/README.md

 * ROBOTS directive are set to INDEX, FOLLOW,
 * Piwik is enabled (if the code and url are set, see below)

-Even in development / test mode, you can "simulate" the production mode using the `debug_mode` parameter.
+Even in development / test mode, you can "simulate" the production mode using the `debugMode` parameter.
 ```toml
 [params]
   debugMode = true